Can Cats Eat Whipped Cream? What You Need to Know!

 Boiled lean meat

 Your cat will never turn down a delicious piece of meat.
-You can offer them almost any type of meat as long as it is fully cooked and seasoning-free.
+You can offer them almost any type of meat as long as it is cooked without oils and seasoning-free.

 Dehydrated meat strips

-Dehydrating meat at home may sound time-consuming, but it’s actually quite easy.
+Dehydrating meat at home may sound time-consuming, but it’s quite easy.
 You can use a dehydrator or use your oven to dry out strips of beef or chicken.
+While there are some cases where additional sodium might benefit cats with certain diseases, as a general rule, it is best to avoid offering dehydrated meats with excessive salt additions.

 Commercial treats